NEUBIAS/training-resources/_includes/containers/act02_cellpose.md

-In this activity, we will run a more complex container, CellPose, on your local computer.
+Now we will run a more complex container, CellPose, on your local computer.
+[CellPose](https://www.cellpose.org/) is a deep learning-based tool designed for robust and automated cell segmentation in microscopy images.
 This is the same CellPose container used on BARD.

 For mac users using podman, simply replace `docker` with `podman` in all the following commands.

 **Steps**

 1. Pull the container image.

     ```
-    docker pull registry.git.embl.de/grp-cbbcs/abcdesktop-apps/cellpose3d
+    $ docker pull registry.git.embl.de/grp-cbbcs/abcdesktop-apps/cellpose3d
     Using default tag: latest
     c7322280ec71: Download complete
     9266759a1867: Download complete